davidrtoomey/ollama-deepseek-r1-automated-code-repair/README.md

 ## Overview

+Right now this project can automatically detect python files in a directory, run them, identify errors in the output and update the files with the corrected code.

-This project automatically monitors a Python script for errors, sends detected errors to Ollama's `deepseek-r1:32b` model for fixes, and updates the script with the corrected code.
-Say goodbye to endless debugging sessions!
+Sends detected errors to Ollama's `deepseek-r1:32b` model for fixes, and updates the file with the corrected code.
+It runs the script again after file update to make sure there aren't additional errors.

+Eventually I would like this to be framework agnostic and aware so it can troubleshoot and build for you on the fly.

 ## Features